KetherineWang/startup/notes.md

 # Document Object Model
 - The Document Object Model (DOM) is an object representation of the HTML elements that the browser uses to render the display.
 - The browser also exposes the DOM to external code so that we can write programs that dynamically manipulate the HTML.
-- The browser provides access to the DOM through a global variable name `document` that points to the root element of the DOM.
+- The browser provides access to the DOM through a global variable named `document` that points to the root element of the DOM.
-- If we open the browser's debugger console windown and type the variable name `document`, we will see the DOM for the document the browser is currently rendering.
+- If we open the browser's debugger console window and type the variable name `document`, we will see the DOM for the document the browser is currently rendering.
-- For everything in an HTML document, there is a node the DOM.
+- For everything in an HTML document, there is a node in the DOM.
 - This includes elements, attributes, text, comments, and whitespace.
-- All of these nodes from a big tree, with the document node at the top.
+- All of these nodes are from a big tree, with the document node at the top.
 - Accessing the DOM
     - Every element in an HTML document implements the DOM Element interface, which is derived from the DOM Node interface.
-    - The DOM Element interface provides the means for iterating child elements, accessing parent element, and manipulating the element's attributes.
+    - The DOM Element interface provides the means for iterating child elements, accessing parent elements, and manipulating the element's attributes.
     - From our JavaScript code, we can start with the document variable and walk through every element in the tree.
         - `function displayElement(el) {`
             - `console.log(el.tagName);`